mailgun/lemma/secret/README.md

 Like all lemma packages, metrics are built in and can be emitted to check for anomalous behavior.

+[NaCl](http://nacl.cr.yp.to/) is the underlying secret-key authenticated encryption library used.
+NaCl uses Salsa20 and Poly1305 as its cipher and MAC respectively.

 **Examples**

 _Key generation and use_